332ndAEF/training-materials/airmanship/airfield-vfr-comms.md

 <br>
 Dragon 11: *"Incirlik Traffic, Dragon 11, final, gear down, Incirlik"*

-Remember, initials is a point 5nm from the field, offset from the runway by 1/4nm, and between 1000 and 2000ft AGL.
+Remember, initials is a point 5nm from the field, in line with the extended runway centerline, between 1000 and 2000ft AGL, and on runway heading +-3 degrees.